cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesityprotectionjobrun.md

 Accept wildcard characters: False
 ```

-### -StartedTimeUsecs
+### -StartedTime
 Return a specific job run by specifying a time and a jobId.
 Specify the time when the job run started as a unix epoch timestamp (in microseconds).
-If this field is specified, jobId must also be specified.
+If this field is specified, JobId must also be specified.

 ```yaml
 Type: long